 About half the students stay where they are.
 The rest mill about, some falling back on the classroom standby of forming a line while the rest put away their baskets of crayons unbidden.

-And then there are students like Samuel, a dark-headed youngster with an engaging dimple, who seemed lost when the Spanish stopped, sticking to the language he knew, saying “negro” for black and “chivo”
+And then there are students like Samuel, a dark-headed youngster with an engaging dimple, who seemed lost when the Spanish stopped, sticking to the language he knew, saying “negro” for black and “chivo” for goat.

 “I know he knew what I was talking about but he couldn’t communicate it to me in English,” Ms. Villarreal says.